cmm25/Booking-App/README.md

 ## Licensing Information

 This project is licensed under the MIT License.
-For full details, please refer to the [LICENSE](LICENSE) file in the repository.
+For full details, please take a look at the [LICENSE](LICENSE) file in the repository.

 ---